Stefan-Emanuel/rock-paper-scissors/README.md

 WHAT I VE LEARNED:
 1) Better understanding and knowledge of JavaScript basics.
 2) DOM Manipulation
-3) A lot of experience with functions, swithc and parameters(arguments)
+3) A lot of experience with functions, switch and parameters(arguments)